Operational clarity for daily work

 ●●● — expert level, ●●○ — basic level, ●○○ — beginner level, ○○○ — no capability

-The matrix answers the question for hotel engineering staff: "Who do we send if the electrician is sick?"
-For critical skills, there should be at least one backup.
+The matrix answers the question every supervisor dreads: who do we send if the electrician is out sick?
+For any critical skill, you want at least one backup.

-When hotel engineering staff know their competencies and understand who backs them up, the team works like a machine.
-CELLYPSO CMMS enables digital competency matrix management, automatically selecting work order assignees based on their skills and workload.
+When everyone knows their own skills and who covers for them, the team runs like a machine.
+CELLYPSO CMMS keeps the competency matrix digital and assigns each work order to the right person based on skills and current workload.

 Why Soft Skills Matter More Than Degrees

-The paradox of hotel technical services: it's easier to teach a plumber to smile than to teach a friendly person to fix pipes.
-But that doesn't mean soft skills can be ignored.
+The paradox of hotel maintenance: it's easier to teach a plumber to smile than to teach a friendly person to fix pipes.
+That doesn't mean you can ignore soft skills.

 Soft Skill Why Important How to Assess in Interview